by Texas Homesteader~

 Our Breakfast Sausage Needs

-One is the All-In-One Breakfast that I make using scrambled eggs, sausage (or ham) and cheese.
+One of the main ways I’m wanting a supply of breakfast sausage is when I’m making this All-In-One Breakfast using scrambled eggs, sausage (or ham) and cheese.

 I typically mix these up and make about 6 large ‘breakfast muffins’ at a time, because that’s what fits in my *Silicone Jumbo-Size Muffin Cups.
-Just one of those breakfast-muffin bad boys is enough to fill us up.
+They’re large enough that just one of those breakfast-muffin bad boys for each of us is enough to fill us up.

 Quick Grab-n-Eat Breakfast Option